gvwilson/thirdbit/_posts/2013/2013-10-17-the-state-of-open-science.md

     </td>
     <td></td>
     <td bgcolor="#FFFF44">
-      The business of science&mdash;things like paper reviews&mdash;is now conducted almost entirely through the web, but most of the software and services used are black boxes controlled by a small number of players.
+      The business of science–things like paper reviews–is now conducted almost entirely through the web, but most of the software and services used are black boxes controlled by a small number of players.
     </td>
   </tr>